Bon Voyage, Baby Boomers!

 Next, get dressed up for a night out on the town and head to Mokena, where you’ll find Mr. Benny’s Steak and Lobster House.
 Make sure you bring your appetite!
 Steaks, prime rib, fresh seafood, veal, lamb and pork are just some of the delectable dishes served by Mr. Benny’s.
 For nearly 50 years, Mr. Benny’s has been a premier dining establishment in the Chicagoland area.
 Diners are sure to enjoy the elegant atmosphere of Mr. Benny’s!

 After dinner, head to one of the many live music venues in the Chicago Southland for some evening entertainment.
-Fox Pointe in Lansing, Hollywood Casino Amphitheatre in Tinley Park or the Country Club Hills Theater in Country Club Hills are just a few of the venues to choose from!
+Fox Pointe in Lansing or the Country Club Hills Theater in Country Club Hills are just a couple of the venues to choose from!
 There are also plenty of performing arts centers in the Chicago Southland, like Freedom Hall in Park Forest or the Illinois Philharmonic Orchestra, which performs all throughout the Chicago Southland.
 Please check for performances ahead of time!
 For more live music venues in the Chicago Southland, go here.

 Wind down your Chicago Southland visit with a relaxing game of golf at Odyssey Golf Foundation in Tinley Park.
 This beautiful, 18-hole championship course was designed by Curtis Strange, the two-time US Open Champion.
 Enjoy this masterpiece of lush fairways and manicured greens!